oi-overide/oi/README.md

-# Oi-overide
+# Overide

-**Oi-overide** is a lightweight yet powerful CLI tool designed to simplify AI-powered code generation directly within your development workflow.
+**Overide** is a lightweight yet powerful CLI tool designed to simplify AI-powered code generation directly within your development workflow.
 With Oi, you can quickly generate, update, and integrate code using predefined prompts, allowing you to focus on the creative aspects of coding while letting AI handle the heavy lifting.

 ## Table of Contents
 - [Key Features](#key-features)